-Platinum Capital Limited ABN 51 063 975 431 (the "Company") is a listed investment company on the Australian Securities Exchange ("ASX").
-The objective of the Company is to seek long-term capital growth by investing in undervalued companies from around the world.
+Platinum Asia investments Limited ABN 13 606 647 358 (the "Company") is a listed investment company on the Australian Securities Exchange ("ASX").
+The principal investment objective of the Company is to provide capital growth over the long-term through investing primarily in undervalued listed securities of companies in the Asian region (ex-Japan) across all sectors.
+In doing so, the Company aims to achieve net returns over a five year plus investment horizon that are in excess of the benchmark (MSCI All Country Asia ex Japan Net Index (A\$)) returns.

 The Company has appointed Platinum Investment Management Limited ABN 25 063 565 006 AFSL 221935, trading as Platinum Asset Management ("Platinum"), as its investment manager ("Investment Manager") and administrator ("Administrator").

 The Company has three non-executive directors ("Non-Executive Directors") and a company secretary ("Company Secretary").
 It has no executive directors, employees, premises, plant and equipment, or other physical assets.
 The Company's investment activities are undertaken by Platinum in accordance with the investment management agreement between the Investment Manager and the Company ("Investment Management Agreement").
-The Company's day-to-day affairs are managed by Platinum in accordance with the administrative services agreement between the Administrator and the Company ("Administrative Services Agreement").
+The Company's day-to-day affairs are managed by Platinum in accordance with the administrative services agreement hetween Administrator and the Company ("Administrative Services Agreement").